VFEUVRAY/Bomberman/src/README.md

 # Bomberman Dev Basic doc

-Can output multiple strings on stderr via my_putCharArray function.
+Can output multiple strings on stderr via my_putCharArray function.<br>
-Cast the expression is the following way: (char const *[]){"string1", "string2", "string3", NULL}
+Cast the expression is the following way: (char const *[]){"string1", "string2", "string3", NULL}<br>
-Be sure to add a NULL at the end of the array.
+Be sure to add a NULL at the end of the array.<br>
-Only send file descriptor for stdout and stderr for now (1 and 2).
+Only send file descriptor for stdout and stderr for now (1 and 2).<br>

 Animation is handlded through sheet.
-Whole sheet is loaded in character structure.
+Whole sheet is loaded in character structure.<br>
-Source rectangle is adjusted depending on loop status. very rough and dirty for now.
+Source rectangle is adjusted depending on loop status. very rough and dirty for now.<br>
+Will polish it up later on<br>

-Current work:
+# Current work:

 Adding bomb handling functions.